mybb/docs.mybb.com/1.8/administration/security/recovery.md

 You should close the forum using the global switch in settings.
 Go to Admin CP > Configuration > Board Online / Offline > Board Closed > Yes.

 That will prevent the hacker from acessing the front-end, but the website itself is still accessible.
 If he planted an exploit somewhere else, he might be able to use it.
 So what you should do now is disallow all visitors, except yourself, from accessing your website.
 Place the following code in your root `.htaccess` file.
-Replace `127.0.0.1` with your IP address.
+Replace `127.0.0.1` with [your IP address](https://icanhazip.com/).

+{% highlight apacheconf %}
 Order deny,allow
 Deny from all
 Allow from 127.0.0.1
+{% endhighlight %}

 If you find yourself unable to access your website during this process, it is possible that you have a dynamic IP, in which case you will have to repeat the above procedure whenever your IP changes.

 ### Check the Logs

-To have a better understanding of what happened and what actions were performed we recommend that you take a little time to go through the logs and review them.
-To do that go to Admin CP > Tools & Maintenance > Logs > Administrator Log.
-You might be surprised at what you can find.
-Obviously logs can be deleted, so if the hacker deleted them you are out of luck.
+To have a better understanding of what happened and what actions were performed, take a little time to go through the logs and review them.
+To do that, go to `Admin CP > Tools & Maintenance > Logs > Administrator Log`.
+You might be surprised by what you can find in the logs.
+These logs can be deleted, so if the hacker deleted them you are out of luck.

 But this is just MyBB's side.
-In addition to that we also recommend that you check your web server's error logs.
-These are by far much more useful.
-If you don't know where to find the web server error logs or how to interpret them, please get in touch with your web host.
-They should be able to fill you in on the attack.
+In addition to checking MyBB's logs, we also recommend that you check your web server's error logs.
+These are much more useful and detailed.
+If you don't know where to find the web server error logs, or don't know how to interpret them, get in touch with your web host, who should be able to fill you in on the attack.

 ## Secure the Forum